Following a major disaster, first responders may not be able to meet the demand for fire and medical services.

 Overland Park's Emergency Management division provides Community Emergency Response Team training to give neighbors the ability to help one another and meet immediate lifesaving and life-sustaining needs.

-CERT training is usually delivered two-and-a-half hour sessions, one evening per week over a six-week period.
+CERT training is usually delivered two-and-a-half hour sessions, one evening per week over a seven-week period.

 Students will learn:

 - Disaster medical operations;

 - Disaster psychology, special needs, and team organization.